All axion dark matter from supersymmetric models

-In particular, the above $\mathbb{Z}_n^R$ cases with $\lambda\sim 10^{-21}$ would be excluded whilst the cases $\mathbb{Z}_4^R$ and $\mathbb{Z}_8^R$ with $\lambda\sim 10^{-7}$ are allowed.
+For $\tau \agt \tau_u\sim 4.3\times 10^{17}$ s ($\tau_u$ is the age of the universe) then such $\lambda$ values would again be possible, but then perhaps excluded by the LZ(2024) direct WIMP detection (DD) constraints.
+Also, for $\tau\agt \tau_u$, then WIMPs would be suspectible to indirect detection (IDD) via WIMP-WIMP annihilation to gamma rays or antimatter or via decaying dark matter searches.
+In particular, the above $\mathbb{Z}_n^R$ cases with $\lambda\sim 10^{-21}$ may be LZ-excluded whilst the cases $\mathbb{Z}_4^R$ and $\mathbb{Z}_8^R$ with $\lambda\sim 10^{-7}$ are allowed.
 For these latter cases, the {\it would-be} relic higgsino-like WIMPs all decay away on times scales of order $10^{-3}-10^{1}$ s after the Big Bang.
 Since our considerations all arise from an assumed SUSY DFSZ axion model, then we may infer that the coherent-oscillation (CO) produced axions\cite{Abbott:1982af,Preskill:1982cy,Dine:1982ah} comprise all the remaining dark matter from this class of supersymmetric models.
-This seems to be in accord with recent results from the LZ experiment\cite{LZ:2024zvo} which are strong enough to exclude thermally-underproduced natural higgsino-like WIMPs, assuming no nonthermal processes such as entropy-dilution are occurring.
+This seems to be in accord with recent results from the LZ experiment\cite{LZ:2024zvo} which are strong enough to exclude thermally-underproduced natural higgsino-like WIMPs, assuming no nonthermal processes such as entropy-dilution are occurring (see Fig. 8a of Ref. \cite{Baer:2025zqt}).
 We also show in Fig. \ref{fig:tau_z1} the yellow-shaded region wherein late-decaying LSPs (long-lived particles of LLPs) produced at the LHC collider might decay within the detector geometry.